2.1 Selecting Media Sources

 Tip: Unsupported File Types

-Although InqScribe doesn't normally let you select unsupported media files, there is a way to use these files.
+If you have an unsupported file, you may still be able to manually open it in InqScribe.
 For Mac users, click the Let me select any file check box before clicking Select File....
 Windows users can simply select "All Files" in the open file dialog box.
-You will then be able to select any file on your hard drive, not just the files that InqScribe recognizes.
-As long as QuickTime (or Windows Media Player) can open and play the file, you can use it in InqScribe.
+You will then be able to select any file on your hard drive, not just the files that InqScribe formally recognizes.

 If there is a particular unsupported file format that you use regularly with InqScribe, let us know and we'll try to support it directly.